 Would you like to start or grow your small business in the greater Earlville area?
 The New York State Directory of Small Business Programs is the first-of-its-kind interactive program aimed to do just that.
 Created by Governor David A. Paterson and sponsored by the Small Business Task Force, this guide is designed to help small business owners and entrepreneurs access valuable resources for planning and operations.
 To view this valuable tool, click here.

-The Madison County and Chenango County Health Departments are sponsoring rabies vaccination clinics in 2012 around their respective counties.
-The "cost" in Madison County is a voluntary $5 donation per pet to help defray clinic costs; in Chenango County the rabies clinics are free.
+The Madison County and Chenango County Health Departments are sponsoring rabies vaccination clinics in 2017 around their respective counties.
+The "cost" in Madison County is a voluntary $5 donation per pet to help defray clinic costs; in Chenango County the rabies clinics are also free, donations are gratefully accepted by both.
 For more information about Madison County, call the Environmental Health Department at (315) 366-2526; in Chenango County call the Department of Public Health at (607) 337-1673.
 For more information about the Madison County Department of Health and their various programs and services, visit them here.

 New York State Agriculture and Markets Law requires all dogs in New York State to be licensed.
 New legislation signed by Governor Paterson requires all pet dealers to give notice to any person buying a dog that licenses may be obtained from the municipality in which the dog resides.
 If you live in:

 - Madison County, contact Hamilton Town Clerk at (315) 824-3380

 - Chenango County, contact the Sherburne Town Clerk at (607) 674-4481

 You can download the NYS Dog License Application here.
 Complete the form and then remit it to your respective municipal licensing agent above, either in person or by mail with the following: